atoum/atoum/README.markdown

 * Read the [conference supports](http://www.slideshare.net/impossiblium/atoum-le-framework-de-tests-unitaires-pour-php-53-simple-moderne-et-intuitif) about it, available online ;
 * Read the (french) [wiki](https://github.com/mageekguy/atoum/wiki) ;
 * Join the IRC channel *##atoum* on the *freenode* network ; * Ask questions by e-mail at the address *support[AT]atoum(DOT)org* ;

-## Documentation

-A "Work In Progress" [documentation](https://github.com/geraldcroes/atoum-s-documentation) is available.
-It's a github repository, so some pull requests are welcome to improve it.

 ## Troubleshooting